foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/data_movement/data_movement.rst

    +---------------------+----------------+---------------------------------------------------------------------+
 ..

-The function must comply to the following conditions:
+Ensure that you satisfy the following conditions before calling the function:

  - ``src`` tensor must be valid.

  - ``dst`` tensor must contain a valid pointer to a buffer with sufficient capacity (that is, the total amount of elements in input tensor).
 Other fields are filled by the kernel (shape, rank and element-specific parameters).

- - Buffers of ``src`` and ``dst`` tensors must point to different, non-overlapped memory regions
+ - Buffers of ``src`` and ``dst`` tensors must point to different, non-overlapped memory regions.

-For **sa8_sa8_sa32** versions of kernel, in addition to the preceding conditions:

- - In case of per-axis quantization, ``el_params`` field of ``dst`` tensor are filled by kernel using ``src`` quantization parameters.
+For **sa8_sa8_sa32** versions of kernel, and in case of per-axis quantization, the ``el_params`` field of ``dst`` tensor is filled by kernel using ``src`` quantization parameters.
 The following fields are affected:

     - ``dst.el_params.sa.zero_point.mem.pi16`` and related capacity field